lukeraymonddowning/Tupper/README.md

     ->provide(YourImplementation::class);
 ```

-To resolve a dependancy out of the container, you may do one the following:
+To resolve a dependency out of the container, you may do one the following:

 ```
 // Using the request method